 Docker Desktop is a GUI-based application that includes Docker Engine and many useful add-ons like Compose, BuildX, Scout, Kubernetes, to name a few.
 Moreover, it enables installing third-party extensions thanks to Extensions Marketplace.
-Docker Desktop ensures that an application can be built and run consistently on all platforms that Docker Desktop supports (Linux, Windows, macOS).
+Docker Desktop ensures that an application can be built and run consistently on all platforms that Docker Desktop supports—Linux, Windows, and macOS.

-Compose is an add-on (already included in Docker Desktop) which declaratively defines (using YAML format) multi-container application, including dependencies between individual containers and build arguments.
+Compose is an add-on—already included in Docker Desktop—which declaratively defines (using YAML format) multi-container applications, including dependencies between individual containers and build arguments.
 It allows starting of all application containers and all its backing services with a single command.

 Concluding, Docker is the development platform of choice for the majority of our projects.
 It speeds up project setup by eliminating the necessity of installing individual local backing services and libraries.
 Moreover, it helps ensure cross-environment consistency.
 Such consistency reduces bugs related to discrepancies between development, staging, and production environments.
 We have been successfully running Docker-based applications in production since 2017.